The 20 Best Historical Korean Dramas Ever

 Main Cast: Kim Soo-hyun, Han Ga-in, Jung Il-woo, and Kim Min-seo

-Another epic romance that takes place in the Joseon royal court, this saeguk follows a love triangle between two princes and a common girl.
+Another epic romance set in the Joseon royal court, this saeguk follows a love triangle between two princes and a common girl.
 Though Prince Yangmyung (Jung Il-woo) is the eldest, he has been passed over as heir in favor of his younger brother Crown Prince Lee-hwon (Kim Soo-hyun).
 Yangmyung is also forced to grow up outside of the palace compound, though there's no bad blood between the brothers.
 When teenage Lee-hwon sneaks out of the palace to attend Yang-myung's graduation, he meets Heo Yeon-woo (Han Ga-in), the daughter of the king's trusted advisor.
 Between the love triangle and the vicious court politics, there's plenty of drama before this series approaches anything near a happy ending.

 'Moon Lovers: Scarlet Heart Ryeo' (2016)